shohastan/pomodoro_timer/README.md

 # Pomodoro TimerBoost Productivity with the Pomodoro Technique
 The Pomodoro Technique is a time management method that helps you stay focused, maintain productivity, and avoid burnout.
-Here’s how it works:

 Work Intervals: Break your work into short, focused intervals (usually 25 minutes each).
 These intervals are called “Pomodoros.”
 During a Pomodoro, you concentrate solely on the task at hand.
 Set a Timer: Use a timer (like the one we’ve created!) to track your Pomodoro.
 When the timer starts, immerse yourself in work without distractions.
 No checking emails, social media, or other unrelated tasks.